 The side shot shows best the difference in conformation.
 This mare has an “A” framed wither but immediately flattens out after the wither joins the back, this is a tough fit as most saddles that are designed on a hoop tree, think an upside down “U” which is relatively flat all through the gullet and rails of the tree, or in an “A” framed saddle which looks like it sounds in a more “V” shape all the way down.
 This particular mare has a “board” straight back, I even laid a 2 x 4 over her back just to prove my point, it was a near perfect “fit”.
 This mare is a combination fit.

 Here are the above three horses in order from the side, don’t they look harmless, not the absolute saddle fitting nightmares I have made them out to be?

-Horse number one is a stallion, horse number two is a broodmare who has had three foals, and horse number three is a mare who had had one foal.
+Horse top left is a stallion, horse top right is a broodmare who has had three foals, and horse bottom right is a mare who had had one foal.
 Despite their very different backs, they are all Arabians.
 Do you notice something all three have in common?
 While they have very well developed loins, all of them have a downward slope of the back into the withers.
 This is very common in Arabians and can contribute to saddles moving forward on the horse if the saddle does not properly follow the contours of the horse’s back.

 Here this photo may illustrate a bit better: